VerS7/Synonym-Dictionary/README.md

 # Synonym-Dictionary
+University project
+Synonym dictionary
-University project of synonym dictionary based on Python Tkinter
+Based on Python with Tkinter